TinfFoil/dit_ITloc_projecttemplate/README.md

 ### Written Report

-File written_report.txt contains a template on the report you should submit, along with the localisation files and (potential) additional material.
+File written_report.txt contains a template on the report you should submit, along with the localization files and (optional) additional material.
 This is **just a template**, including the minimal reasonable sections and corresponding contents.
 Feel free to add extra contents as necessary.
-Think of this as a report you would send to your employer/client when submitting your localisation (+ some extra details for me to evaluate you)
+Think of this as a report you would send to your employer/client when submitting your localization (+ some extra details for me to evaluate you)

 You can submit your written report in three alternative formats: